The Lion King:

 "Off you go," Kovu chuckled, giving Kopa a light nudge towards the quarreling animals.

-Kopa stopped in front of the rhino and zebra.
-The two of them paused their argument and looked at Kopa in unison.
+Kopa stopped in front of the rhino and zebra, who looked at Kopa in unison.
 "So this must be hell," Kopa noted glumly.

 "A picture of what?"
 Faraji asked.